codecop/OptionParser/README.md

 Command
 -------
-`Command` object is a convinient wrapper around `OptionParser`, let's get to the usage example right away, since there's not much to describe:
+`Command` object is a convenient wrapper around `OptionParser`, let's get to the usage example right away, since there's not much to describe:

     Command